PatternAgents/Beacons4Bees/README.md

 We are working on a list of Beacon suppliers and materials, check back soon...

 ## I can't afford a Beacon, can you send me one? ##
-We're putting a support/contribute link on the pages, and if we get enough interest and support, we'll begin to make hardware available for others to install.
+We're putting together support/contribute links for these the pages, and if we get enough interest and support, then we can begin to make hardware available for others to install.